matrix-org/matrix-spec-proposals/proposals/2675-aggregations-server.md

 The `from`, `to` and `limit` query parameters are used for pagination, and work just like described for the `/messages` endpoint.

-Trying to iterate over a relation type which does not use an aggregation key (i.e. `m.replace` and `m.reference`) should fail with 400 and error M_INVALID_REL_TYPE.
+Trying to iterate over an relation type which does not use an aggregation key (i.e. `m.replace` and `m.reference`) should fail with 400 and error M_INVALID_REL_TYPE.